NehilSinha/Smart-Energy-Management-System/README.md

 # Smart Device Management Website

 This website is a tool for managing and monitoring smart devices (e.g., plugs), tracking their energy consumption, and performing automatic control based on a machine learning model's analysis.
 The system uses a **Flask** backend in Python, a **SQLite** database for storing device data, and an **Angular** frontend to interact with users.
-The website also includes an admin functionality for maintenance mode control via a PIN.

 ---